Hello future, or current adopters! We are so excited that you're here :).

 Do you do pathogen testing?

 We conduct annual pathogen testing on our mice and rats for a variety of pathogens, including Rat Bite Fever, Hantavirus, and Sendai virus, among others, through a certified laboratory.
-However, we want to emphasize that it is not possible to guarantee that our animals are completely free of pathogens, particularly in the case of Rat Bite Fever (generally Streptobacillus moniliformis in North America), negative tests only confirm that the rats are not shedding the bacteria.
-Even with negative test results, there is always a potential for undetected zoonotic or other diseases.
+Our animals have tested negative for all zoonotic diseases.
+However, we want to emphasize that it is not possible to guarantee that our animals are completely free of pathogens, particularly in the case of Rat Bite Fever (generally Streptobacillus moniliformis in North America), negative tests only confirm that the rats are not actively shedding the bacteria.
+Even with negative test results, there is always a potential for undetected zoonotic, or other, diseases.
 Adopters should take appropriate precautions and practice proper hygiene when handling and interacting with animals and are encouraged to do their own testing if they have any concerns.
+Folks with young children, or who are immunocompromised, should take extra precautions with their pets.

 What if I've already adopted from TLDR?